 After making landfall in the Bahamas, Nicole will likely hit Florida as a hurricane

-Nicole arrived ashore over Great Abaco Island with maximum winds of 70 mph, according to the hurricane center.
+Nicole arrived ashore over Great Abaco Island with maximum winds of 70 mph, according to the National Hurricane Center.

-As of 10 a.m.
-Wednesday, the National Hurricane Center said Nicole was 210 miles east of West Palm Beach.
-A tropical storm warning was in effect early Wednesday for the west coast of Florida.
+As of 4 p.m.
+Wednesday, the hurricane center said Nicole was 135 miles east of West Palm Beach.
+A hurricane warning was in effect early Wednesday for the east coast of Florida.

 "Early tomorrow morning, we still expect it to intensify into a hurricane," AccuWeather hurricane expert Dan Kottlowski told USA TODAY.
 "Right now it's very close to that, it’s only 4 mph away from becoming declared a hurricane.”